Xtra-Manager-Software/XChatAi/README.md

 ## 📱 Overview

-XChatAi is a modern Android application that provides seamless interaction with advanced AI models (DeepSeek R1 and Llama) through an intuitive and beautiful interface.
+XChatAi is a modern Android application that provides seamless interaction with advanced AI models through an intuitive and beautiful interface.
 Built with Jetpack Compose and following Material Design 3 guidelines, it offers a ChatGPT-like experience with unique features including real-time typewriter effects, thinking process visualization, and comprehensive conversation management.

 ### 🎯 Key Highlights